-As I promised yesterday, here’s a wonderful way to use up any leftover artichokes and hearts of palm you may have from a salad, or you can just go right ahead and use a whole fresh can or bag of artichoke hearts just for this – it’s worth it!
+As I promised yesterday, this roasted artichoke spread recipe is a wonderful way to use up any leftover artichokes and hearts of palm you may have from a salad, or you can just go right ahead and use a whole fresh can or bag of artichoke hearts just for this – it’s worth it!
 I’m so in love with artichoke hearts, I could eat them on everything (but don’t worry, this is the last artichoke recipe.
 For at least a few days – beyond that I can’t make any promises).

 It also has the benefit of being easy and flexible.
 You can use canned artichoke hearts (in water, please, not oil) or frozen, or I suppose technically you could go buy a bunch of whole artichokes and separate out the hearts by hand, but that seems a little labor intensive even for my whole-foods loving self.
 Either way, you’ll want to spread them out, halved or quartered, onto a baking sheet, along with maybe 4-5 cloves of garlic: